 Stop using this medication when you become pregnant.
 This medication must not be used during pregnancy.
 It may harm an unborn baby.
 If you think you may be pregnant, tell your doctor right away.

 It is unknown if this drug passes into breast milk.
 Consult your doctor before breast-feeding.

 Drug interactions may change how your medications work or increase your risk for serious side effects.
 This document does not contain all possible drug interactions.
 Keep a list of all the products you use (including prescription/nonprescription drugs and herbal products) and share it with your doctor and pharmacist.
 Do not start, stop, or change the dosage of any medicines without your doctor's approval.

 A product that may interact with this drug is: gonadorelin.

 If overdose is suspected, contact a poison control center or emergency room right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.

 Do not share this medication with others.

-Laboratory and/or medical tests (e.g., vaginal ultrasound, blood hormone tests such as estradiol levels) should be performed to monitor your progress and check for side effects.
+Lab and/or medical tests (such as vaginal ultrasound, blood hormone tests such as estradiol levels) should be done while you are using this medication.
+Keep all medical and lab appointments.
 Consult your doctor for more details.

-Store the vials in the refrigerator or at room temperature between 36-77 degrees F (2-25 degrees C).
+Store the vials in the refrigerator or at room temperature.
 Protect from light.
 Do not freeze.
+Avoid too much heat.
 Do not store in the bathroom.
-Keep all medicines away from children and pets.
+Keep all medications away from children and pets.